£11.25 £12.50

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage handlebars, most likely in production from the 1980s to the 1990s.
-Made from aluminium and weighing in at 343 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Unbranded vintage chainring, most likely in production from the 1960s to the 1970s.
+Made from steel and weighing in at 295 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-The bars have been checked, cleaned and graded as poor condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The chainring's been carefully cleaned, thoroughly checked by one of our mechanics and graded as mint condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO